Ion-Specific Anomalous Water Diffusion in Aqueous Electrolytes: A Machine-Learned Many-Body Force Field Study with MACE: Appendix

 \subsection{DFT parameters and AIMD}

-Ab initio calculations of energy, forces, and stress for a given configuration of pure water and aqueous solutions are performed using the Vienna Ab initio Simulation Package (VASP). \cite{Kresse1993,Kresse1994,Kresse1996,KresseFurthmueller1996,Kresse1999} The generalized gradient approximation (GGA) is used for the exchange-correlation functional within the PBE (Perdew-Burcke-Ernzernhof)~\cite{Perdew1996} parametrization in its revised version~\cite{zhang1998comment} (revPBE).
-The D3 correction is included to take into account the dispersion interaction.~\cite{grimme2010consistent} The electron orbitals are presented as a sum of plane waves.
-The energy cut-off point for the set of planes is 1400~eV which provides the convergence of energy and stress.
-The calculations are performed at the $\Gamma$-point in the first Brillouin zone.
+Ab initio calculations of energy, forces, and stress for a given configuration of pure water and aqueous solutions are performed using the Vienna Ab initio Simulation Package (VASP). \cite{Kresse1993,Kresse1994,Kresse1996,KresseFurthmueller1996,Kresse1999} The generalized gradient approximation (GGA) is used for the exchange-correlation functional within the PBE (Perdew-Burke-Ernzerhof)~\cite{Perdew1996} parametrization in its revised version~\cite{zhang1998comment} (revPBE).
+The D3 correction~\cite{grimme2010consistent} in its zero-damping form, IVDW=11 (see Ref.~\onlinecite{vasp_wiki_dft_d3} for more details) is included to take into account the dispersion interaction.
+The electron orbitals are represented in plane waves basis with an energy cut-off of 1400~eV which provides the convergence of energy and stress.
+The calculations are performed at the $\Gamma$-point only.
+We utilized the PAW potentials in order to treat the electron-ion interaction, for the cesium atom we applied the potential with 9 valence electrons, which also includes the 5s and 5p levels, for sodium we considered 1 valence electron pseudoptential.
+The I$^-$ and Cl$^-$ pseudopotentials include 7 valence electrons, which corresponds to their outer shell (s2p5).
+The scalar-relativistic effects are included into all VASP compatible pseudoptentials.
+For our 2600 configurations we computed the isolated atomic energies (E0s) for RevPBE-D3 exchange-correlation functional.
 AIMD trajectories have been generated for model validation on statistical averages (see below).
-NVT and NPT simulations have been performed with the Nosé-Hoover thermostat and barostat.
+NVT and NPT simulations have been performed with the Nosé-Hoover thermostat and barostat, the mass parameter of the thermostat was set to 2 (SMASS=2).
 The integration timestep was 0.5~fs and trajectories of up to 10~ps have been generated.